Sup3r-Us3r/keycloak-nextjs-nodejs/README.md

 ![list-clients](.github/list-clients.png)

 2. To create a new client, click `Create`.
 You will be prompted for a `Client ID`, a `Client Protocol` and a `Root URL`.
-A good choice for the client ID is the name of your application (`nodejs`), the client protocol should be set to `openid-connect` and the root URL should be set to the application URL.
+A good choice for the client ID is the name of your application, the client protocol should be set to `openid-connect` and the root URL should be set to the application URL.

+#### Create Node.js Client

 ![add-client-nodejs-1](.github/add-client-nodejs-1.png)

-3. After saving you will be presented with the client configuration page where you can assign a name and description to the client if desired.
+After saving you will be presented with the client configuration page where you can assign a name and description to the client if desired.

 Set the **Access Type** to `confidential`, **Authorization Enabled** to `ON`, `Service Account Enabled` to `ON` and click `Save`.